-As a Title IV-E court, \$60,411.23 was received in federal reimbursement funding for costs for the placement of youth in 2022. \$206,250.16 was received in title IVE administrative monies for work with youth at risk of removal from the home.
-During 2022, the Belmont County Juvenile Court had a total of 3 children in the custody of the Court.
+As a Title IV-E court in 2023, \$166,111.17 was received in Title IVE administrative monies for work with youth at risk of removal from the home.
+During 2023, the Belmont County Juvenile Court had a total of 2 children in the custody of the Court.
+All children in need of out-of-home placement are now referred to Children Services and Ohio Rise.